As the United States is confronting pervasive issues of racism and injustice, our treatment facility considers this time to be a teachable moment.

 Racial Disparities In Substance Abuse And Addiction Treatment

-Creating a healing environment for patients of color in substance abuse and addiction treatment programs requires recognition of the unique barriers and challenges faced by racially marginalized communities.
+Creating a healing environment for clients of color in substance abuse and addiction treatment programs requires recognition of the unique barriers marginalized communities face.

-In addition to substance abuse, communities of color may also experience higher rates of other mental health disorders, such as eating disorders, depression, anxiety, and post-traumatic stress disorder (PTSD).
+In addition to substance abuse, communities of color may also experience higher rates of other mental health disorders, such as eating disorders, depression, and anxiety disorders.
 These commonly co-occur with drug and alcohol abuse.

 - access to a full continuum of care